 Access control in Azure Data Lake Storage Gen2

-Azure Data Lake Storage Gen2 implements an access control model that supports both Azure Role Based Access Control (RBAC) and POSIX-like access control lists (ACLs).
+Azure Data Lake Storage Gen2 implements an access control model that supports both Azure role-based access control (RBAC) and POSIX-like access control lists (ACLs).
 This article summarizes the basics of the access control model for Data Lake Storage Gen2.

-Shared Key and Shared Access Signature Authentication
+Shared Key and Shared Access Signature (SAS) authentication

 In the case of Shared Key, the caller effectively gains ‘super-user’ access, meaning full access to all operations on all resources, including setting owner and changing ACLs.